-To address DOE's energy and environmental challenges, EMSL provides the biological, chemical, materials, and environmental research communities with a broad spectrum of premier instruments for molecular-level experimentation coupled with a high performance computer (HPC), parallelized software and data storage capabilities for modeling and simulation.
-With more than 75 premier capabilities, EMSL serves research teams using multiple experimental and computational capabilities as well as single-investigators using one to several capabilities.
+EMSL provides the scientific user community with a broad range of premier instruments for research on molecular to mesoscale and nanosecond to days-long processes.
+In addition, EMSL provides a production high performance computing (HPC) system and optimized computational codes for molecular to continuum-scale modeling and simulation.
+Individual users and user teams thereby have access to a problem-solving environment in which combinations of more than 50 premier instruments and HPC resources can be accessed to obtain a mechanistic understanding of physical, chemical, and intra- and intercellular processes and interactions.
+EMSL is located at the Pacific Northwest National Laboratory.

-Capabilities available in EMSL include a dozen types of nuclear magnetic resonance (NMR) spectrometers; more than a dozen types of scanning, transmission, and tunneling electron microscopes as well as helium ion, fluorescent and cryogenic microscopes; microfluidics and similar pore-scale fluidics systems; more than a dozen types of spectroscopy systems; two dozen types of mass spectrometry systems for proteomics, metabolomics and other -omics research; cell growth, isolation and characterization capabilities; interfacial surface characterization tools; atomic surface deposition and microfabrication tools; an HPC system; and open source software codes optimized for environmental- and molecular-level modeling and simulation.
-Scientists use EMSL's capabilities to study aerosol particle formation and transformations; carbon and nutrient cycling in soils, sediments and the rhizosphere; intracellular metabolic processes in bacteria, archaea, fungi and plants; microbial community, fungal and plant root interactions with soils and hydrologic processes relevant to bioenergy and biofuels; the fate and transport of inorganic and organic contaminants in soils, groundwater and the vadose zone; the long-term stability of nuclear waste in glass and ceramics; carbon sequestration in geologic media; battery and fuel cell energy storage materials; and catalyst, nanomaterials/nanostructures, and chemical sensor performance and optimization.
+Capabilities available in EMSL include more than a dozen types of scanning, transmission, and tunneling electron microscopes as well as cryo-EM, helium ion, and fluorescence imaging capabilities; a variety of nuclear magnetic resonance (NMR) spectrometers;; tomography systems; microfluidics and similar porescale fluidics systems; more than a dozen types of spectroscopy systems; two dozen types of mass spectrometry systems; cell growth, isolation/sorting and characterization capabilities; instrumented plant growth chambers; isotope probing capabilities; interfacial surface characterization tools; an HPC system; and open source software codes optimized for environmental- and molecular-level modeling and simulation.

+Scientists use EMSL's capabilities to study aerosol particle formation and transformations; nutrient and elemental cycling in soils, sediments/rhizosphere, and groundwater/surface water; proteomics, metabolomics and transcriptomics of a variety of cell types; intracellular metabolic processes in live bacteria and archaea as well as fungal and plant cells; microbial community, fungal and plant root interactions with soils relevant to bioenergy and biofuels; the fate and transport of inorganic and organic contaminants in soils, groundwater and the vadose zone; biomolecular transformations using stable isotope probing; and characterization and optimization of catalysts, nanomaterials/nanostructures, and chemical sensors.

-In addition to accepting general proposals and scientific partnerships to develop new capabilities, EMSL issues an annual call for Science Theme proposals and periodic calls for other types of proposals, including research campaigns.
+In addition to accepting general proposals and scientific partnerships to develop new capabilities, EMSL issues an annual call for Large Scale proposals, FICUS (Facilities Integrating Collaborations for User Science) proposals to make use of capabilities at EMSL as well as at other user facilities such as the DOE Joint Genome Institute, and periodic calls for other types of proposals, including research campaigns.

 Some capabilities can be remotely operated/used from another institution or location (e.g, the HPC system and the mass spectrometers) and run 24/7, but most of the instruments require staff support and are only available 10h/day, five days a week.
 Some capabilities are used to synthesize or analyze unique materials or surfaces.
 A few capabilities can be deployed outside the building in "field campaigns."
 Some users collaborate with EMSL staff to develop new NWChem modules or other software products that are made available to the scientific community.
-When MyEMSL is fully deployed, remote users will have access to multiple types of experimental and theoretical data, thereby enabling data analytics research.
+Remote data users have access to multiple types of experimental and theoretical data, thereby enabling data analytics research.